Entity-Level

 No sustainable investment objective

-Besides the exclusion of investments in industries which principal businesses go against the ESG principles of Paragon, the following key ESG aspects are considered in the investment decision process:
+Besides the application of ESG exclusion criteria, the following key ESG aspects are considered and promoted in the investment decision process and during the holding phase:

-• Environmental: climate change, pollution, waste management, resource management, environmental footprint in the supply chain
+• Environmental: climate change, pollution, waste management, resource management, environmental footprint in the supply chain;

 By means of a materiality analysis, ESG aspects that are of particular importance for the investment are identified and taken into consideration when determining ESG risks and opportunities.